DevSecOpsSamples/gcp-private-services-access/README.md

 ## Overview

-Private Services Access(PSA) enables private connectivity from a Virtual Private Cloud (VPC) network to Google-managed services using an internal IP address to access GCP services securely.
-This article explores `DIRECT_PEERING` and `PRIVATE_SERVICE_ACCESS` networking modes using GKE and Memorystore.
+Private Services Access (PSA) enables private connectivity from a Virtual Private Cloud (VPC) network to Google-managed services using an internal IP address to securely access GCP services.
+This article explores the `DIRECT_PEERING` and `PRIVATE_SERVICE_ACCESS` networking modes using GKE and Memorystore.

 ## Objectives